Health and Social Care

 Health and Social care is aimed at anyone who has an interest in working with people in the health and social care setting.
 Health care roles include doctors, nurses, midwives, pharmacists and many more.
 Whilst social care roles include counsellors, occupational therapists and care assistance.
 This course aims to provide learners with the initial skills and knowledge to continue their journey in the health and social care industry.

-The internally assessed units will allow learners to demonstrate their knowledge and understanding of working in the health care settings, understanding the rights of individuals and communicating effectively with individuals and reducing barriers to communication.
+The internally assessed units will allow learners to demonstrate their knowledge and understanding of working in health care settings, understanding the rights of individuals and communicating effectively with individuals and reducing barriers to communication.
 Learners will also partake in scenario based learning where they will demonstrate the effective communication skills needed when interacting with those accessing health and social care settings.